metrics-lab/surface-deep-learning-tutorial/README.md

-## Surface Deep Learning Tutorial
+## OHBM 2024 - Surface Deep Learning Tutorial

-This repository contains the codebase for the surface deep learning tutorial at [OHBM 2024](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4249).
+This repository contains the codebase for the surface deep learning tutorial at the [OHBM2024 Educational Symposium on Precision Surface Imaging](https://metrics-lab.github.io/ohbm2024/).

-Here, we show how to use the Surface Vision Transformer [SiT](https://arxiv.org/abs/2203.16414) and the Multiscale Surface Vision Transformer [MS-SiT](https://arxiv.org/abs/2303.11909) for cortical prediction & classification and cortical segmentation tasks.
+Here, we introduce the tools to prepare surface data for surface deep learning.
+In particular, we detail the preprocessing steps to prepare cortical metrics and functional data in order to use the Surface Vision Transformer [SiT](https://arxiv.org/abs/2203.16414) and the Multiscale Surface Vision Transformer [MS-SiT](https://arxiv.org/abs/2303.11909) for cortical prediction & classification and cortical segmentation tasks.

 <img src="./docs/sit_gif.gif"
      alt="Surface Vision Transformers"